NordicPlayground/Nordic-Thingy52-Thingyjs/README.md

             - timeout (Supervision timeout).
 Integer in the range 100 to 32000 (100ms to 32s)

 ### DFU
-`thingy.dfu`
+`thingy.dfucontrolpoint`

 Allows interaction with the connected device's DFU service (Device Firmware Upgrade)

 **Supported operations**

--   `start` - Starts sending notifications from the DFU control point characteristic
+-   `start` - Starts sending notifications from the DFU control point characteristic.
--   `stop`  - Stops sending notifications from the DFU control point characteristic
+-   `stop`  - Stops sending notifications from the DFU control point characteristic.
 -   `write` - Writes to the DFU control point characteristic.
     - **Parameters**:
         - Number - Write the number 1 to put the device in DFU mode, enabling Device Firmware Update.
 This will disconnect the device and it can be reconnected to with the name 'thingyDfu'.
 To execute the DFU transfer, an external library such as **[this](https://github.com/thegecko/web-bluetooth-dfu)** can be used.